 Energy crisis: how to have a cool house without an air conditioner

-La energy crisis called everyone to a more responsible use of household appliances present in the house.
-If already the sensitivity towards the?environmental impact of our domestic activities had changed our habits to a commitment to the reducingone resource consumptionThe increase in energy prices has definitely triggered a reversalone in the use of one appliance in particular, the air conditioner.
+La energy crisis called everyone to a more responsible use of household appliances present in the home.
+If already sensitivity to theenvironmental impact of our domestic activities had changed our habits to a commitment to the reducingone resource consumption, the increase in energy prices has definitely triggered a reversone in the use of one appliance in particular, the air conditioner.

 Can you keep your house cool in summer by reducing the use of air conditioning?